seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **THERSITES**
 No! why art thou then exasperate, thou idle
 immaterial skein of sleave-silk, thou green sarcenet
-flap for a sore eye, thou tassel of a prodigal’s
+flap for a sore eye, thou tassel of a prodigal's
 purse, thou?
 Ah, how the poor world is pestered
 with such waterflies, diminutives of nature!